json-schema-org/community/README.md

 **Office Hours (Monthly):**

-"Office Hours" provide time for the community for any questions, discussions, comments, or just to chat about JSON Schema.
+"Office Hours" provide time for the community for questions, discussions, comments, or just to chat about JSON Schema.

 More details [here](https://github.com/orgs/json-schema-org/discussions/34/).